wslyvh/AmsterdamBlockchainWeek/events/RaveCC/README.md

   -
    • BTC => 18EHWWWNoqpN9DtKAVmX9dTJkuir6qWzvC / 33B8jD3eWnnjasb6uPSWZjj9Lgsp8gXX7L / bc1qs8ull4ghw2hasu3ygr509ng6mcaupky4kwruyn
   -
-    This event is non-sponsored as of now - if your team wants to help make this as awesome as it can be, contact at [ravecc@protonmail.com](mailto:ravecc@protonmail.com)
+    If your team wants to help make this as awesome as it can be, contact at [ravecc@protonmail.com](mailto:ravecc@protonmail.com)